Shrinkhla02/Address-Book/Sequence Diagram.md

 - The design includes pagination support to handle large result sets efficiently
 - Country-specific transformations are performed in a loop, which could be a performance concern for large result sets
-- Consider batch processing or parallel streams for large datasets
+- We can Consider batch processing or parallel streams for large datasets

-## Security Considerations

-- The diagram doesn't show explicit validation or security checks
-- Consider implementing input validation in the controller layer
-- Ensure proper authorization checks are in place for sensitive address data